Workshop Setup

 Workshop Tools

-The following tools are required to run the exercises in this tutorial.
-Please ensure that they are installed and properly configured before proceeding with any of the tutorial chapters.
+The following tools are required to complete the exercises in this tutorial.
+Ensure that they are installed and properly configured before proceeding with any of the chapters.

 Tool Reference